Image

 Illegal Search and Seizure

-Law enforcement often makes procedural errors, violating an individual’s Fourth Amendment rights under the Constitution.
-The defense team at Combs Waterkotte always has your rights, your future, and your best interests in mind in Jasper County, MO.
-If evidence was seized illegally, your Jasper County, MO child pornography defense lawyer will argue its inadmissibility.
+Law enforcement may make procedural errors violating an individual’s Fourth Amendment rights under the Constitution.
+The Combs Waterkotte defense team is vigilant in safeguarding your rights, future, and best interests.
+Law enforcement can occasionally push the limits on getting a warrant or may search beyond the scope of that warrant.
+If evidence against you was seized illegally, your child pornography defense lawyer will argue it is inadmissible.

 Entrapment

-Entrapment can manifest in various situations throughout the Jasper County, MO area.
-The defense is rooted in the fact that you would not have committed the offense if law enforcement hadn’t contacted you and persuaded you to do so.
-In some cases, officers may induce individuals to purchase content that wasn’t clearly labeled or believed to be child porn, only to arrest them for buying child porn.
-Entrapment occurs more frequently than we might know – particularly when law enforcement runs a child porn sting operation which may round up a multitude of individuals, not all of whom are guilty.
+Entrapment can occur in a variety of scenarios throughout Missouri.
+The defense is rooted in the fact that you would not have committed the offense if law enforcement hadn’t initiated contact with you and persuaded you to do so.
+Officers could also try to induce individuals to purchase content that wasn’t clearly labeled or believed to be child porn, only to arrest them for buying child porn.
+Entrapment happens more often than we might know – particularly when law enforcement runs a child porn sting operation which may round up a multitude of people, not all of whom are guilty.

 Psychological Addiction/Mitigating Circumstances

-While not guaranteed to result in acquittal, claiming a psychological addiction to child pornography is a possible means to minimize your sentence or, in some cases, avoid imprisonment via a treatment program and probation.
-Your Combs Waterkotte Jasper County, MO defense attorney may present various mitigating factors, such as mental health issues, a history of abuse or neglect, extreme stress or anxiety, family conflict, lack of guidance as a child, and more.
+While it isn’t necessarily a winning defense, claiming a psychological addiction to child pornography is a possible means to reduce your sentence or, in some cases, avoid imprisonment through participation in a treatment program and probation.
+Your Combs Waterkotte Jasper County, MO defense attorney may present various mitigating factors, like mental health issues, a history of abuse or neglect, extreme stress or anxiety, family conflict, lack of guidance as a child, and more.

 Child Pornography Defense Lawyer Jasper County, MO | Jasper County, MO Criminal Defense Attorneys | Combs Waterkotte

-Don’t Hesitate – Contact a Jasper County, MO Child Pornography Defense Lawyer Right Now at Combs Waterkotte
+Don’t Hesitate – Contact a Jasper County, MO Child Pornography Defense Lawyer Now at Combs Waterkotte

-Child pornography charges are gravely serious and can have lasting, if not permanent, implications on your reputation and future in Jasper County, MO.
+Child pornography charges are gravely serious and can cast enduring, if not permanent, shadows on your reputation and future in Jasper County, MO.
 But, as serious as they are, there are defenses available from the skilled and tenacious Combs Waterkotte legal team.
-Attempting to navigate the uncertainties and intricacies of the legal system in Jasper County or Missouri along is risky.
+Attempting to navigate the uncertainties and intricacies of the legal system in Jasper County or Missouri along is ill-advised.

-We understand that good people often find themselves caught in unfortunate circumstances in Jasper County and throughout Missouri.
+We recognize that good people often find themselves in bad situations in Jasper County and throughout Missouri.
 We’re here to help.
-Call our accomplished Jasper County, MO child pornography defense lawyers right away at (314) 900-HELP or fill out our online contact form to arrange a free, confidential consultation.
+Call our accomplished Jasper County, MO child pornography defense lawyers as soon as possible at (314) 900-HELP or fill out our online contact form to arrange a free, confidential consultation.

 View Service Areas